 PlayerUnknown’s Battlegrounds has exploded since its release on Steam Early Access earlier this year, with streamers, critics and fans crying out for more ‘battle royal’ style games.
 With the full PC release of Battlegrounds still 6 months away, and the Xbox One version even further away than that, how are we going to quench the thirst of an every man for himself deathmatch?
 Enter, The Culling.

 Available on Steam and Xbox One, The Culling pits 16 players in a 20 minute, every man for himself battle to the death.
-You must craft, explore, escape and battle your way across the tropical island landscape, killing as many other players as possible, by any means necessary.
+You must craft, explore, escape and battle your way across either the tropical island or the prison, killing as many other players as possible, by any means necessary.

 Whether it’s a chainsaw, an SMG or a knife carved from stone, you must locate weapons as quickly as possible in order to defend yourself against inevitable attacks.
 The initial rush of locating your loot is truly exhilarating, but that excitement soon turns to anxiety, as the map falls quiet, and all 16 players look to start taking each other out.